 Polk County offers something for everyone with an easy drive to Central Florida attractions and world class beaches.
-Whether it’s attending Detroit Tigers Spring Training or taking the family to LEGOLAND® Florida Resort, there are many quintessential Central Florida experiences that you’ll find memorable.
+Whether it’s attending Detroit Tigers Spring Training or taking the family to LEGOLAND® Florida Resort or Walt Disney World Resort, there are many quintessential Central Florida experiences that you’ll find memorable.

 In 2013, tourism attracted nearly 95 million visitors to the Sunshine State.
 The booming industry employs more than 20,000 people in Polk County and roughly one million statewide, with numbers continuing to increase as the industry grows.
-Since opening in 2011, LEGOLAND, Florida has been named the largest LEGOLAND park in the world.
-The park is set to open a four-story themed hotel in May 2015, complete with a restaurant and a pool.
+Since opening in 2011, LEGOLAND Florida Resort has been named the largest LEGOLAND park in the world.

 Polk County also hosts several events that consistently bring a steady influx of tourists to the area each year.
 Nearly 1.5 million baseball fans flock to Florida to attend Spring Training.
 The Detroit Tigers have enjoyed Spring Training Headquarters in Lakeland for nearly 80 years, marking the longest-lasting relationship between an MLB team and a current Spring Training host city.
 Each spring, more than 200,000 aviation enthusiasts attend Lakeland’s Sun ‘n Fun fly-in — the world’s second largest air show.
 The annual event features daily and evening air shows where tourists from around the globe can view nearly 4,500 aircrafts.